sonic-net/DASH/dash-pipeline/bmv2/README.md

 - `name`: Specify the preferred table name in SAI API generation, e.g. `dash_acl_rule`.
 - `api`: Specify which SAI API should be used in generation, e.g. `dash_acl`.
 - `api_type`: The type of the API.
 DASH contains certain tables for handling underlay actions, such as route table.
 We should not generate header files for these tables but only the lib files without experimental prefix.
 To enable this behavior, please set the API type to `underlay`.
-- `order`: Specify the order of the generated API in the SAI API header file.
-When multiple tables generates API entries in the same API set, e.g., acl group and acl rules.
-This explicit attribute helps us keep the order of the generated APIs to keep ABI compatibility.
 - `stage`: Specify which stage this table represents for the matching stage type, e.g. `acl.stage1`.
 - `isobject`: When set to "true", a top level objects in SAI that attached to switch will be generated.
 Otherwise, a new type of entry will be generated, if nothing else helps us to determine this table is an object table.
 - `ignored`: When set to "true", we skip this table in SAI API generation.